Osher160/RemoteTasker/README.md

 # Updates

-- 0.01- search and receive files on the same computer.
+- *current* -0.01- search (in /home/ directories) and receive files.
 - 0.02- search and receive files on another computer.
 - 0.03- windows support.